PhotoNomad0/tCoreIntegrationTest/README.md

 Open Chrome to `chrome://inspect`

-## Tips
+## Troubleshooting
-When tests fail prematurely with no indication, may need to increase timeout() on test
+- When tests fail prematurely with no indication, may need to increase timeout() on test.
+- When clicks aren't working, you may still have `chrome://inspect` open from previous debugging or the chrome debugger.

+## Unresolved
+- how to get drag and drop working.
+Seems that it is still not working in chromium?  https://github.com/electron/spectron/issues/260